AndreiDob/TrafficLightsYOLO/README.md

 # YOLO V3 inspired traffic light detection system

 This project presents my own implementation of the YOLO system from the ground up.
-In the beginning it closely followed the description in the publication, but was later modified to better fit the problem of traffic light detection.
+The idea was to put the basis of a real-time object-detection framework.
+In the beginning it closely followed the description in the [publication](https://pjreddie.com/media/files/papers/YOLOv3.pdf), but was later modified to better fit the problem of traffic light detection.

 The big YOLO V3 architecture is too resource intensive and lacks in prediction speed.
 To solve these problems, my contributions were: designing and implementing a new lighter, faster network architecture and improving the current loss function design.
 Also, I have created a special color selection system for when there is an uncertainty in traffic light classification.

-More details can be found in the bachelor degree paper [put link here]
+**More details can be found in the [bachelor degree paper](BachelorThesis.pdf) that accompanies this project.**

 # Results